projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       GRUB_CMDLINE_LINUX_DEFAULT=""
       GRUB_GFXMODE=text

 #.
-The Service VM guest can also be launched again later using ``virsh start ACRNSOS --console``.
+The Service VM guest can also be launched again later using
+   ``virsh start ACRNSOS --console``.
 Make sure to use the domain name you used while creating the VM in case it is different than ``ACRNSOS``.

-This concludes the initial configuration of the Service VM, the next steps will install ACRN in it.
+This concludes the initial configuration of the Service VM.
+The next steps will install ACRN in it.

 .. _install_acrn_hypervisor:

 Install ACRN Hypervisor
 ***********************

-1. Launch the ``ACRNSOS`` Service VM guest and log onto it (SSH is recommended but the console is available too).
+1. Launch the ``ACRNSOS`` Service VM guest and log into it (SSH is recommended but the console is available too).

-   .. important:: All the steps below are performed **inside** the Service VM guest that we built in the
+   .. important:: All the steps below are performed **inside** the Service VM
-      previous section.
+      guest that we built in the previous section.

 #.
-Install the ACRN build tools and dependencies following the :ref:`gsg`
+Install the ACRN build tools and dependencies following the :ref:`gsg`.

 #.
-Clone ACRN repo and check out the ``v2.6`` tag.
+Clone the ACRN repo and check out the ``v2.6`` tag.

    .. code-block:: none